Carl Zeiss: Education

-Establishment of the workshop for precision machinery and optics.
-Early years in Jena.
+Early years in Jena

 After long deliberation Zeiss decided to return to his original subject studied under Körner, construction of experimental scientific apparatus, and set himself up as an independent maker of precision machinery.
 Zeiss returned to the well known city of Jena to renew an association with the botanist Matthias Jacob Schleiden (1804–1881) who had stimulated his original interest in optics and emphasized the need for high quality microscopes.
 In addition, his brother Eduard directed the local public school in Jena and had kept him informed on developments in the city.

 Realization of the plan required considerable patience in the face of the bureaucracy of the time.
 He first needed a residence permit, which was easiest to obtain as a matriculated student.
 Zeiss matriculated and sat lectures on mathematics and chemistry beginning in November 1845.
 In addition he worked with several professors in the private physiological institute as a technician, building various apparatuses.
 There was plenty of work despite the fact that there were already two instrument workshops in Jena.
 In addition to Körner's there was the workshop of Braunau, who had also apprenticed with Körner.

 Zeiss finally made his application to the government offices in Weimar for a concession to establish a machinist's atelier in Jena on 10 May 1846.
 He referred to the increasing demand for scientific apparatus and justified his wish to work in the city with the importance of intimate association with the scientists of the university.

 Despite the recommendation of respected professors of the University of Jena, the government in Weimar moved slowly with the request.
 Zeiss was required to sit a written exam in August and finally, in November, received his "concession for the construction and sale of mechanical and optical apparatus as well as the establishment of an atelier for precision machinery in Jena."
 After payment of a fee and swearing a ceremonial oath before the Jena authorities, everything was ready.

 Zeiss opened the doors of his workshop on 17 November 1846 with an initial capital investment of 100 Talers, which he had borrowed from his brother Eduard and which was later repaid by his father August.
 By 1849, the workshop earned a profit of 197 Talers on sales of 901 Talers.
 Zeiss initially worked alone constructing and repairing many types of physical and chemical apparatus.
 Loupes cut from mirror blanks were particularly in demand.
 Eyeglasses, telescopes, microscopes, drawing instruments, thermometers, barometers, balances, glassblowing accessories and other apparatuses purchased from foreign suppliers were also sold in a small shop.